nuhkoca/kotlin-android-fastlane-firebase-app-distribution/README.md

 <img src="images/add_tester.png" width="350" />
 </p>

+#### Create an invite link

-4. You can also create invite link to allow new testers to sign up via this custom link
+1. You can also create invite link to allow new testers to sign up via this custom link
 <p align="left" style="padding-left: 15px">
 <img src="images/invite_link.png" width="350" />
 </p>

+#### Distribute app to testers

-5. Rather like you provide your **.apk** file manually, fastlane will upload apk files to this part when you [run the command](#run-the-lane).
+1. Rather like you provide your **.apk** file manually, fastlane will upload apk files to this part when you [run the command](#run-the-lane).
 Here you can see list of previous distributions and number of invited, accepted and downloaded persons.
 <p align="left" style="padding-left: 15px">
 <img src="images/distribution.png" width="350" />
 </p>